HDR PQ HEIF: Breaking Through the Limits of JPEG

 EOS-1D X Mark III: Speed and image quality are just the beginning

 The EOS-1D series of cameras is Canon’s top-of-the-line full-frame DSLR camera.
 Throughout history, it has been highly relied upon by professional photographers in a variety of genres including sports, news, wildlife, portraiture, fashion, and landscapes photography.
 It is therefore not surprising that the EOS-1D X Mark III, the latest model in the series, boasts various new and enhanced features geared at further improving image quality.
+These include:

 - - A CMOS sensor with improved high ISO speed noise reduction capabilities